aidanvoidout/aidanvoidout.github.io/_writeups/sentinel_ctfs.md

 flag: SENTI{I_L0v3_GP!1!}

 ## > Nonsense (Crypto, 150)
-we are given a string of emojis, 🥰😆🙂😘🤣{😚😂😛😁🤣😁😛🙃😗😁🙃😘😂🤣🥰} which obviously resembles a flag format.
+we are given a very suspicious looking string of emojis, 🥰😆🙂😘🤣{😚😂😛😁🤣😁😛🙃😗😁🙃😘😂🤣🥰} which obviously resembles a flag format.

-at first, i attempted to tackle this by moduloing the unicode of each emoji by 26 to find a correlation by looking at the first five emojis which should correspond to SENTI, but this yielded no results
+my first thought was that these must be Unicode numbers mod 26, because surely the first five would map to SENTI (it didnt)

-a friend then figured out that the emojis correspond to the first 26 emojis on a phone keypad. with this, we can uncover the flag.
+a friend then figured out that the emojis correspond to the first 26 emojis on a phone keypad, meaning each emoji = a letter A–Z.

+`23, 8, 25, 4, 9, 4, 25, 15, 21, 4, 15, 20, 8, 9, 19`

+which translates to

-23, 8, 25, 4, 9, 4, 25, 15, 21, 4, 15, 20, 8, 9, 19 = W H Y D I D Y O U D O T H I S
+`W H Y D I D Y O U D O T H I S`

 flag: SENTI{WHYDIDYOUDOTHIS}